vellvm/vellvm/README.md

-# Vellvm2
+# Vellvm II

-Vellvm2 is a Coq formalization of the semantics of (a subset of) the LLVM compiler IR that is intended for _formal verification_ of LLVM-based software.
+Vellvm II is a Coq formalization of the semantics of (a subset of) the LLVM compiler IR that is intended for _formal verification_ of LLVM-based software.
 It is being developed at the University of Pennsylvania as part of the DeepSpec project.